paradigmxyz/mesc/SPECIFICATION.md

 No backward compatibility issues found.

-MESC is an opt-in specification that only becomes activated when a user explicitly sets one or more of the environment variables listed above (`MESC_MODE`, `MESC_CONFIG_PATH`, or `MESC_CONFIG_JSON`).
+MESC is an opt-in specification that only becomes activated when a user explicitly sets one or more of the environment variables listed above (`MESC_CONFIG_MODE`, `MESC_CONFIG_PATH`, or `MESC_CONFIG_JSON`).
 These variables are not currently used by any common EVM tools.
 Tools that use `ETH_RPC_URL` or other configuration approaches will continue working as before.

 <!-- ## Test Cases -->